RobCameron3/Python-Excel-Distributor-Data-Matching-Workflow-Optimization/README.md

 Instead, the analysis could identify **specific distributor + score-range combinations** that historically produced stronger results.

+This gave the team a clearer expectation of **what type and volume of work could arrive each month and how different distributor files should be approached.**

 ---

 ## 🔥 Step 6: Identify the Highest-Value Work